toUpperCase78/answers-by-chatgpt/README.md

 ### 5. Which programming languages, libraries and tools are suitable for data analysis?

-Data analyis involves a variety of programming languages, libraries, and tools, each with its own strengths and applications.
+Data analysis involves a variety of programming languages, libraries, and tools, each with its own strengths and applications.
 The choice of which ones to use depends on factors like the specific task at hand, personal or organizational preferences, and the data analysis ecosystem in which you work.
 Here are some popular programming languages, libraries, and tools commonly used for data analysis:

 **Programming Languages:**